moloch--/sliver-py/docs/getting-started.rst

 Under the hood SliverPy is communicating with the Sliver server using `Protobuf <https://developers.google.com/protocol-buffers/docs/pythontutorial>`_ and
 `gRPC <https://grpc.io/docs/languages/python/basics/>`_.
 While most of the details of these libraries are abstracted for you, it may be useful to familiarize yourself with the library conventions as SliverPy operates largely on Protobuf objects which do not follow Python language conventions.
-The source Protobuf definitions are in the `Sliver server repository <https://github.com/BishopFox/sliver/tree/master/protobuf>`_ to find the exact definitions that SliverPy is using see the `git submodule <https://github.com/moloch--/sliver-py>`_ in the SliverPy repository.

 There are three modules of Protobuf objects: